TanStack/router/docs/src/pages/docs/api.md

 ### Navigate

-When renderd, the `Navigate` component will declaratively and relatively navigate to any route.
+When rendered, the `Navigate` component will declaratively and relatively navigate to any route.

 ```tsx
 export type NavigateOptions<